Giant sea bass: History and conservation

 Recreational fishing of the giant sea bass began in the late 19th century.
 Caught off the Central and Southern California coasts in the 20th century, the peak catch of the giant sea bass was in 1932.
-Giant sea bass were once a relatively common inhabitant of Southern California waters, yet in the 1980s, it was facing the threat of local extinction off the California coast.
+Once relatively common in Southern California waters, the fish was facing the threat of local extinction there by the 1980s.

-Giant sea bass were also a popular “big game” quarry for both freediving and scuba spearfishermen.
+Giant sea bass were also a popular "big game" quarry for both freediving and scuba spearfishermen.
 In the 1970s, spearfishing for this species was made illegal by the California Department of Fish and Game.
-One unfortunate incident precipitated this abrupt change in the law.
-Several freedivers had taken 7 fish at Santa Cruz Island.
-Unable to eat nearly a ton of fish, they sold the fish illegally to a fish market in San Pedro.
+One notable incident precipitated an abrupt change in the law.
+Several freedivers had taken seven fish at Santa Cruz Island.
+They then sold the catch illegally to a fish market in San Pedro.
 Fish and Game wardens discovered that the fish had been speared by observing the holes and slip tips left behind in their bodies.

-By the late 1970s, biologists with the California Department of Fish and Game, recognized that the local population of giant sea bass was in trouble.
+By the late 1970s, biologists with the California Department of Fish and Game recognized that the local population of giant sea bass had declined.
 Actions were taken, resulting in protection from commercial and sport fishing that went into effect in 1982.
 In 1996, the species was listed as critically endangered by the IUCN.
-As of 2004, it is suggested that the population size of Giant Sea Bass in California may be increasing as it is under protection; however, there is no hard data to support it.
-In 2016, the first successful captive breeding of the species occurred at that Aquarium of the Pacific.
+As of 2004, it is suggested that the population size of giant sea bass in California may be increasing as it is under protection; however, there is no hard data to support it.
+In 2016, the first successful captive breeding of the species occurred at the Aquarium of the Pacific.
 The total breeding population in California in 2018 is estimated to be around 500 individuals, of which 40 to 50 return to spawn around Catalina Island each year.

 Giant sea bass remain understudied in the Mexican portion of its range, although efforts are underway to monitor the population size, genetic connectivity, and fishing pressure along the Pacific coast of the Baja peninsula.
 More than half of the range of the giant sea bass are within Mexican waters.
 In Mexico, the giant sea bass is called mero gigante.
 The peak catch of giant sea bass in Mexican waters occurred in 1932, when the catch was over 800,000 lbs.
 Prior to 1964, commercial catches of giant sea bass in Mexican waters were above 200,000 lbs.
-In 1981, United States commercial fishermen were initially allowed to catch up to 1,000 lbs of giant sea bass per trip into Mexican waters, and no more than 3,000 lbs per year; in 1988 the regulation changed to only allow a single giant sea bass fish to be taken in per trip if taken incidentally.
+In 1981, United States commercial fishermen were initially allowed to catch up to 1,000 lbs of giant sea bass per trip into Mexican waters, and no more than 3,000 lbs per year; in 1988 the regulation changed to only allow a single giant sea bass to be taken per trip if taken incidentally.
 Within those waters for over half a century the average catch of giant sea bass by Mexican fishermen has been 55 t.